 Español: Él envió el paquete por avión.

 Before moving on, typically when you are talking about things they go por avión (by plane) or por coche (by car).
-But, when you are talk about people they go en avión (in a plane) or en coche (in a car).
+But, when you are talking about people they go en avión (in a plane) or en coche (in a car).

 If you want to learn more about prepositions of movement check out this podcast episode.

 Por – Use 5 – During a time of day

 This use of por is for simple phrases about the time of day.
 Think of this use as the best translation of ‘during’, such as ‘during the evening’.